 Getting the solo right can be challenging.
 You should know that May only plays his Red Special.
 This is an electric guitar that May designed and built himself.
 It has a very unique tone that very few other guitars can mimic.
 One way you can go around this issue is by cranking up your amp’s gain.
 This should give your guitar that familiar tone.

 The solo is easy to master once you get the right tone of your guitar.
 The final lick of the solo can be tricky to master for beginners, though.

 21. We’re Not Gonna Take It by Twisted Sister

 I don’t think I have seen a more obnoxious band than the Twisted Sister.
 Their costumes and styles were absolutely ridiculous.
 They look more like clowns than musicians and performers.
 However, I’ve got to say this band is one of the best hard rock acts of the 80s when it comes to over-the-top performances.

 The band’s “We’re Not Gonna Take It” has a good solo at the 3-minute mark of the song.
 There are no substantial changes in the melody and tone of the music.
 It follows the tonal characteristics of the vocals.
 However, Twisted Sister used the whammy bar to add some fancy sounds to the solo.

 Following the vocal lines should make this song an easy pick for those who want to learn a guitar solo.
 You can always develop your own style of guitar playing once you’ve mastered the techniques played in this Twisted Sister hard rock.
-This one of the easiest guitar solos out there and it’s fun to play.
+This is one of the easiest guitar solos out there, and it’s fun to play.

 22. Animal by Def Leppard